LSAT For Dummies

 When you finish a passage, forget it and clear your brain for the next one.

-Tips for Taking the LSAT Logical Reasoning Section
+Tips for the Logical Reasoning Section of the LSAT

-Tips for Taking the Writing Sample of the LSAT
+Tips for the Writing Sample Section of the LSAT

 Pick a side — either side will do.
 There’s no right answer.